markushinz/socket-gateway/README.md

 Check `config.js` and `policy.js` on how to change further (environment) variables and how `policies.json` is parsed.

-Finally, deploy the outer layer with `sudo ./deploy.sh master npm`.
+Finally, start the outer layer with `sudo ./deploy.sh master npm`.

 ### Inner Layer

 Put files `client.crt`, `client.key`, and `ca.crt` into `./ssl/`.
-The certificate is used for SSL connections from/to the outer layer and must be issued by the same certificate authority as the SSL certificate used for the outer layer.
+The certificate is used for SSL connections from/to the outer layer.

+**The outer layer will only accept connections from the inner layer if `client.crt` is issued by the same CA as the certificate used for the outer layer (`socket_server.crt`).
+In order to satisfy all kinds of security goals, you have to make sure that no thrid party has access to such a certificate.
+The best way to go is to create a seperate CA that only issues two certificates, one for the outer and one for the inner layer.**

 *Optional*: Create a file `./certificateAuthorities.json` to set certificate authorities for hosts (if self signed) and put the certificates in `./ssl/`.
 Check the following example: